hieuvoquang87/vnstock-api/docs/implementation/datasources/vnstock_adapter.md

 ## Overview

+This module is part of the `datasources` layer which abstracts all external data interactions in the application.
+The `datasources` directory contains modules for various data sources, including but not limited to:

+1. VNStock library integrations
+2. External financial APIs
+3. Market data providers
+4. News and information services
+5. Database abstractions
+6. Websocket data streams
+7. File-based data imports

-This module provides adapter functions that interface with the vnstock library.
+This specific module provides adapter functions that interface with the vnstock library.
 It wraps the original library functions with standardized error handling, response formatting, and caching support.

 ## Functions